ivarref/spa-monkey/network-failures.md

 From line 7 we can see that we're starting to drop packets destined for PostgreSQL, which is running at port 5432.
+The format used in the logs is `local-port:remote-port`.

 We're starting to drop packets just before `org.apache.tomcat.jdbc.pool.ConnectionPool/getConnection` returns a connection, and thus also _before_ any packet is sent.